-Our Group audit scope focused on the four Urenco enrichment site operating entities (Urenco UK Limited, Urenco Deutschland GmbH, Urenco Nederland B.V. and Louisiana Energy Services, LLC), the entity constructing the Tails Management Facility (TMF) (Urenco ChemPlants Limited), the UK uranium handling services entity (Urenco Nuclear Stewardship Limited) and the UK head office entities.
+Our Group audit scope focused on the four Urenco enrichment site operating entities (Urenco UK Limited, Urenco Deutschland GmbH, Urenco Nederland B.V. and Louisiana Energy Services, LLC), the entity constructing the Tails Management Facility (TMF) (Urenco ChemPlants Limited), and the UK head office entities.
 We performed full scope audits for all of these entities, which are significant to the Group.
-Our full scope audit procedures cover net assets (98% of Group total), revenue (99% of Group total) and profit before tax (98% of Group total).
+Our full scope audit procedures cover total assets (96% of Group total), revenue (98% of Group total) and profit before tax (94% of Group total).